Last updated on May 8th, 2020

-El Nido, Palawan is an island hopping mecca in the Philippines.
+El Nido, Palawan, is an island hopping mecca in the Philippines.
 The town itself is cluttered with numerous tour operators, hundreds of tricycles and even more tourists.
-The islands nearby, however, are a complete contrast to the busy town.
-They are incredible!
+The islands nearby, however, are a complete contrast to the busy town

 But what if you only have a few days to explore this beautiful part of Palawan?
 There are so many other things to do in El Nido and so prioritizing your activities is a must.